sasiqwerty/Mind/notepad/notepad.md

 what is the solution when the mind is in this state? take a break and try to do what? its something I have to understand maybe

+## 2023-10-23 06:26:36
+linux stuff in cyberark
+master policy practice and its topics dual control otp and check in check out

+## 2023-10-23 07:34:17
+playing the wrong hero, without thinking about the draft, draft fails and other reasons made me learn from my mistakes i feel lost like my new self, i want to try again and see if i would fail a loss would teach me so much more